 Eligibility for fringe benefits during any modification in service shall be determined in accordance with the University Personnel Policy and Procedure for each fringe benefit.

-A tenure-track faculty member who is granted a leave of absence or modified duties under the Family Care Policy (i.e., he/she has a serious illness or has primary responsibility for the care of an ill or disabled parent, spouse, or other family member) is eligible for an extension of the tenure-track probationary period for up to one academic year upon agreement by the department head and dean.
-In the event of modified duties and leave due to childbirth, adoption, or commencement of foster care, a one-year extension of the probationary period will be granted.
+A tenure-track faculty member who is granted a leave of absence or modified duties under the Family Care Policy (i.e., he/she has a serious illness or has primary responsibility for the care of an ill or disabled parent, spouse, or other family member) is eligible for a suspension of the probationary period for up to one academic year upon agreement by the department head and dean.
+In the event of modified duties and leave due to childbirth, adoption, or commencement of foster care, a one-year suspension of the probationary period will be granted.

-The faculty member must submit a written request for the extension to the department head or other administrative officer who then will forward the request and his/her recommendation to the appropriate dean.
+The faculty member must submit a written request for the suspension to the department head or other administrative officer who then will forward the request and his/her recommendation to the appropriate dean.
 The dean will forward the request and his/her recommendation to the vice provost for faculty affairs, who will make the final decision on the request.
-The UT Board of Trustees limits probationary period extensions to a maximum of two years (or two one-year extensions).
+The UT Board of Trustees limits probationary period suspensions to a maximum of two years (or two one-year suspensions).

-Tenure-track faculty members who are granted an extension of the probationary period will continue to receive annual merit reviews in a process that is independent of the request for extension.
+Tenure-track faculty members who are granted an suspension of the probationary period will continue to receive annual merit reviews in a process that is independent of the request for suspension.

-Except in the cases where an extension has been granted, the probationary period at the University of Tennessee, Knoxville, campus shall not exceed seven years.
+Except in the cases where an extension or a suspension has been granted, the probationary period at the University of Tennessee, Knoxville, campus shall not exceed six years.

 Note: Under current Board policy, a faculty member who accepts a suspension of his or her probationary period, but chooses not to use the suspension, will be required to follow the procedures for early consideration for tenure, as described in the UTK Faculty Handbook.